briandfoy/briandfoy.github.io/_posts/2020-07-27-why-you-have-problems-with-object-orientation.md

 Essentially, these ORMs give you back a data structure that has no particularly interesting behavior or domain knowledge.
 It's just an object to do that, but it's not really oriented to objects.
 It's using a chainsaw to sand a bit of wood, and it's doing it because chainsaws are cool and sandpaper isn't.

-Not only that, but inflating huge objects, each that may contain several other huge objects, for long results lists, is often a waste of time.
+Not only that, it's inflating huge objects, each that may contain several other huge objects, for long results lists.
+This is often a waste of time.
 Most consumers aren't going to use most of the objects you created.
 All those unused objects take up memory and time.
 When companies try to shave milliseconds off time to first byte, this is where many of them find the inefficiencies.

 People's database designs tend to be poor as well—they might as well be magic.
 Your database server sits there mostly idle as your webservers fall over while your application code does work that database server could have done for you.
 Not only that, the database does it in a way that's available to anything that connects to it no matter the implementation language of the application.

 But most people don't use the power their database server provides.
 They are essentially large spreadsheets, which is also why people like to use spreadsheets for their databases.

 If you are calling yourself a fullstack developer and you aren't creating views, triggers, and stored procedures, well, you are really just a frontend developer.
 But then, do you even make your own microchips, bro?